 So, why does my dog keep staring at me?
 The most common reasons are to display affection and to attract your attention.
 Your dog depends on you for almost everything and so will constantly be looking for clues about what you may have planned for them.

 This focus can make it easier to train your pet.
 Dogs that stare at their owners attentively are more likely to learn faster and perform better.

-If you need a little more reassurance about dog staring, contact us now for immediate online access to a fully qualified vet.
+If you need a little more reassurance about dog staring, book a video consultation with one of our qualified veterinarians to get advice on your pet questions within minutes.
 For extra peace of mind, we are also able to offer straightforward, hassle-free, pet insurance for your dog.